 FolderMill can instantly convert, copy, rename, print files or apply a text or image watermark to your files with the use of Hot Folders.
 Sometimes you might need to put all files into one folder but process them differently.
 You can do it using Filter by filename Action.

-It can help you filter files by name or extention and define which files should be either processed or skipped according to the filename mask indicated.
+It can help you filter files by name or extension and define which files should be either processed or ignored according to the filename mask specified.

-Let’s look into a case: for example, you have an online store and you deliver goods worldwide.
-There are different types of documents that usually go with a single order: order details, dispatch notes, documents for wholesale partners, invoices, label stickers, etc. For each order there can be a PDF document containing order details, such as order ID, product name, quantity ordered, sales channel, shipping method, billing country or some other data.
-Afterwards, PDF documents should be printed along with label stickers, and all the order details should be stored in a completed orders folder after the order have been shipped.
+Case.
+Here's a typical case from a customer: for example, you have an online store and you deliver goods worldwide.
+There are several types of documents that usually go with a single order: order details, dispatch notes, documents for wholesale partners, invoices, label stickers, etc. For each order there can be a PDF document containing order details, such as order ID, product name, items' quantity, sales channel, shipping method, billing country or similar data.

-You can optimize your workflow and keep your orders well organized using Hot Folders and Filename Filter Action.
+You can optimize your workflow and keep your orders well organized using Hot Folders and Filter by filename Action.

 Filter files by mask

-Filename Filter Action allows you to pick (or, on the contrary, skip) certain groups of these documents and let FolderMill perform certain actions on them.
-The amount of such combinations is endless, and you can create as many actions and Action Sets as you need within one or several Hot Folders.
+Filter by filename Action allows you to allow processing (or, on the contrary, exclude from processing) certain groups of documents and pass the files on to the next Action.
+The amount of such combinations is endless, and you can create as many Actions and Action Sets as needed within one or several Hot Folders.

-- Create a new Hot folder and add “Filename Filter” Action:
+- Create a new Hot Folder and add Filter by filename Action;

-You can also use special wildcard characters for more complex file mask options.
+You can use special wildcard characters for more complex file mask options.

-These are special characters and character expressions, which may be used:
+These are special characters and character expressions that may be used: